| $ / SF | SF | Monthly Rent |

-| Bulding Address: | 135 Fifth Ave, New York NY 10010 |
+| Building Address: | 135 Fifth Ave, New York NY 10010 |

 | Building Name: | Harlem Center |

-| Building Alternate address: | 125 W 125th St |
+| Building Alternate Address: | 125 W 125th St |

 | Zip Code: | 10010 |